Chironex fleckeri: Sting

+In many cases, there will be a reaction that takes place days after the initial sting if the victim survives.
+This extremely itchy rash can last weeks after the initial sting.
+If the skin in the affected area is intact, certain creams and antihistamines may help to alleviate the symptoms.

 Chironex fleckeri and other jellyfish, including the Irukandji (Carukia barnesi), are abundant in the waters of northern Australia during the warmer months of the year.
 They are believed to drift into estuaries to breed.
 Signs like the one pictured are erected along the coast of North Queensland to warn people of such, and few people swim during this period.
 Some people still do, however, putting themselves at great risk.
 At popular swimming spots, net enclosures are placed out in the water wherein people can swim but jellyfish cannot get in, keeping swimmers safe.

 History of sting treatment

 Until 2005, treatment involved using pressure immobilisation bandages, with the aim of preventing distribution of the venom through the lymph and blood circulatory systems.
 This treatment is no longer recommended by health authorities, due to research which showed that using bandages to achieve tissue compression provoked nematocyst discharge.

 The application of vinegar is recommended treatment because vinegar (4–6% acetic acid) permanently deactivates undischarged nematocysts, preventing them from opening and releasing venom.
 A 2014 study demonstrated in vitro that while vinegar deactivates unfired nematocysts, there was also an increase in venom concentration in the solution, possibly by causing already-fired nematocysts (which still contain some venom) to release what remained.
 However, this study has been criticized on several methodological grounds, including that the experiment was done using a model membrane that is much different from (and more simple than) human skin.
 Also, the researchers did not determine whether the increase in venom concentration was caused by already-discharged nematocysts releasing more venom, or if the venom that was released initially had simply leaked back out through the membrane, thus confounding the concentration measurement.
 Despite these concerns, diluted acetic acid is still the recommended treatment.
+In 2019, the first antidote for Australian box jellyfish sting was discovered in Australia.

+Reproduction

+Chironex fleckeri is capable of both sexual and asexual reproduction and are oviparous.

+Sexual Reproduction

+A fully grown and sexually mature Chironex fleckeri medusa will begin trying to find a mate in the spring season.
+Usually, the jellies will move from their usual habitat to a freshwater river for this hunt.
+If a mate is located, sperm and eggs are expelled into the water by the male and female respectively to result in fertilization.
+The gametes produced by the spawning process will go on to become planulae and eventually small sea wasp polyps.
+They will use their two tentacles to hide away from predators by hooking onto a hidden surface and feeding on plankton.
+The parent organisms die shortly after reproduction occurs.